Thursday, 28th July 2011

 Jordan

 To reach the border had taken two long night marches, lying up under cover during daylight hours.
-On several occasions during the day, he’d seen mobile Syrian patrols, and he was confident that he was their prey.
-Whether or not the president had been terminated, someone had tried to kill him, and had blown up the secret hideaway.
+On several occasions during the day, Victor had seen Syrian mobile patrols, and he was confident they were after him.
+Whether or not the president had been terminated, someone had tried to kill him and had blown up the secret hideaway.

-On the Jordanian side of the border, Victor crept into a backyard and relieved the washing line of a white dishdasha robe and a red-and-white dogtooth-design shemagh.
+On the Jordanian side of the border, Victor crept into a backyard and relieved the washing line of a white dish-dash robe and a red-and-white dogtooth-design shemagh.
 There was no agal to keep the shemagh in place, but Victor had often seen them worn without one.
-He’d used a short piece of rope.
+He used a short piece of knotted rope.
 Confident that the household was sleeping soundly, he gained entry and wrapped some cheese and fruit in a tea towel, ‘to go’.

 Outside again, and in the shadows, he rapidly removed his combat kit and put his webbed pouches with integral holster back on.
-Apart from being comfortable, his desert boots would be hidden from view like everything else under the low hem of the dishdhash.
-After briefly massaging his feet, he put the boots back on.
-Already concealed under the long Middle Eastern robe was his rifle, slung from his shoulder.
+His feet were blistered after the long trek, even though he’d massaged them when he’d stopped to rest.
+Apart from being slightly uncomfortable now, his desert boots would be hidden from view, like his other equipment, under the dish-dash.
+After briefly massaging his feet one last time, he put the boots back on.
+Already concealed under the long Middle Eastern robe was his rifle, slung from his shoulder, but easy to release if needed.
 He ate the cheese, two oranges and an apple as he set off during the next stage of his trip.
+His light desert combat uniform was rolled into a bundle, ready for disposal in the next reasonably full rubbish container.

-It was 06.00 hrs when he arrived at a fancy house on the outskirts of Az Zarqa.
-In this town, several foreign diplomats, military advisors and embassy staff lived.
-A brief visit two years earlier gave Victor confidence in where he was going.
-He paused across the road from a particular house and studied the large garage.
+It was 06.00hrs when he arrived on the outskirts of Az Zarqa.
+In this part of town, several foreign diplomats, military advisors and embassy staff lived.
+A brief visit two years earlier gave Victor confidence in his surroundings.
+He paused across the road from a large house and studied the garage.
 Five minutes later, he was inside and comfortable in the back of a white Toyota Land Cruiser.

 “Hi, Jinx—”

-“Fucking hell,” Major ‘Jinx’ Jenkins struggled to undo his seatbelt.
+“Fucking hell,” Major ‘Jinx’ Jenkins struggled to rapidly undo his seatbelt.
 “Who the fuck—”

 “It’s Victor.”
 He paused and removed the red-and-white headdress to allow recognition.